JuliaDynamics/Agents.jl/docs/src/tutorial.md

 data = step!(model, agent_step!, 5, properties, when=when)
 ```

+In the `Examples` pages there are more realistic examples with meaningful data processing steps.

 ### Visualizing the data

 We can use the `visualize_2D_agent_distribution` function to plot the distribution of agents on a 2D grid at every generation (Fig. 1):